ArthurDanjou/artsite/content/writings/how-does-my-website-work.md

 ## How much everything costs

-0 thanks to nuxt free plan
+0 thanks to nuxt free plan and cloudflare free plan

 ## What's next